Ordisoftware/Hebrew-Calendar/README.md

 - Add option to define moon day text format for calendar month view.
 - Add Windows date and time link in the tools menu.
 - Add release notes link in the information menu.
-- Add information menu duplicated in the tray icon.
+- Add information menu duplicated in the Tray Icon.
-- Add web links menu duplicated in the tray icon.
+- Add web links menu duplicated in the Tray Icon.
 - Fix reset preferences generates data before setup GPS if undefined that causes an exception.
 - Fix GPS labels appearance for Windows 10.
 - Fix reminder form title bar for Windows 10.